Frequently Asked Questions

 The CardiAction screening platform is TGA-exempt under Australian regulations.
 CardiAction Pty Ltd has formally applied for and received exemption status from the Therapeutic Goods Administration.
 This exemption applies because the platform does not provide a diagnosis or medical treatment.
 It is a non-diagnostic health screening tool designed to support awareness of cardiovascular event risk, rather than disease status.

 The screening uses a TGA-registered medical device (the BP+ machine) to collect advanced pulse wave data, including central blood pressure, arterial stiffness, and cardiac efficiency indicators.
-This data alone is not enough
+This data alone is not enough.

 What makes the screening unique is the CardiAction platform, which combines the data from the BP+ device with other biometric information such as your age, sex and height.
 A scientifically developed and independently validated algorithm developed over more than a decade is then applied to generate your personalised results.